HaimanotA/Instant-Mildew-Detector/README.md

-## Instant Mildew Detector
+# Instant Mildew Detector

-* Instant Mildew Detector is a Predictive Analytics app which detects and predicts if a cherry leaves that are healthy and that contains powdery mildew.
+* Instant Mildew Detector is a Predictive Analytics app that detects and predicts if cherry leaves are healthy or if they contain powdery mildew.
+The app is designed using the classificatiion model in machine learning.

-## Infrastructures and Tools Used

-* Python as a development environment
-* Gitpod and Jupyter notebook  as a cloud IDE editors and source control
-* Streamlit for dashboarding
-* Heroku for cloud hosting

 ## Dataset Content